PV Storage Arbitrage Returns: How Battery Storage Turns Negative Electricity Prices into Revenue

 A Comparison of Independent Studies

-Study IRR uplift Date
+Study IRR Effect Date

-8Energies/Enspired/Goldbeck Solar up to +29% (relative) (new investment) Feb.
+8Energies/Enspired/Goldbeck Solar up to +29% relative, project IRR (new investment) Feb.
 2026

 Asset Physics / r2 Advisors +3.5–4 percentage points in absolute terms; leveraged IRR 16–19% Nov.
 2025